frappe/mcp/README.md

 https://github.com/user-attachments/assets/a1783a36-7bea-4361-8c7b-bdbb9789877b

-If your version does not contain these updates, you will have to register an OAuth Client on your Framework instance for ht MCP client.
+If your version does not contain these updates, you will have to register an OAuth Client on your Framework instance for the MCP client.
 You can check the [docs](https://docs.frappe.io/framework/oauth2) for this.

 ## Documentation